Erzurum offensive: City of Erzurum

 The fortress was under Russian threat, both from north and east.
 With the victories, the Russian Army had cleared the approaches to Erzurum.
 The Russians were now planning to take Erzurum, a heavily-fortified stronghold.
 Erzurum was considered as the second best-defended town in the Ottoman Empire.
 The fortress was defended by 235 pieces of artillery.
 Its fortifications covered the city on a 180° arc in two rings.
 There were eleven forts and batteries covering the central area.
 The flanks were guarded by a group of two forts on each flank.
 The Ottoman Third Army lacked the soldiers to adequately man the perimeter.

-On February 11, the Russians began to shell the fortified formations around Erzurum.
-Fierce fighting erupted.
-Ottoman battalions of 350 men had to defend against Russian battalions of 1,000 men.
-There were few reinforcements for the beleaguered Ottomans.
-In three days, the Russians had managed to reach the heights overlooking the Erzurum plain.
-It was now obvious to the Third Army's leaders that the town had been lost.
-The Ottoman units began to retreat from the fortified zones at the front and to evacuate the town of Erzurum.

-On February 12, Fort Kara-gobek was taken.
-On the 13th, the Russians continued their attacks.

-On February 14, Fort Tafet was taken, and the Russians had now penetrated through both rings of the cities's defenses.

-By February 15, the remaining forts surrounding Erzurum were evacuated.

-Early in the morning of the 16th, Russian Cossacks were among the first to enter the city.
-Ottoman units had successfully withdrawn and avoided encirclement, but casualties were already high, and 327 pieces of artillery had been lost to the Russians.
-Support units of the Third Army and around 250 wounded at the town's hospital were taken prisoner.

-Although aerial reconnaissance revealed the Ottomans retreat, the Russian pursuit was not effective as it could have been.
+On January 28, the headquarters of the Army of the Caucasus was assembled, most of the officers were in favor of postponing the assault, and Yuderich agreed with them, saying to storm 5 minutes later than planned.

+On January 29, the assault on the fortress began, the Turks defended themselves and preferred to die, but did not retreat and launched counterattacks.

+The breakthrough through the Kargabazir plateau was decisive, because of its loss the entire Turkish front collapsed, five days later the assault ended with the capture of the fortress.

+In total, 12,988 prisoners, 12 banners and 323 guns were taken in the fortress.
+The battle is also considered one of the best operations of the First World War and the heaviest defeat of the Turks.

 Meanwhile, remnants of the X and XI Corps established another defensive line, 8 km east of Erzurum.